Global behaviour of bistable solutions for hyperbolic gradient systems in one unbounded spatial dimension: Introduction

 In the parabolic case $\alpha=0$, the same properties hold with the same expression for the energy (the inertial term involving $\alpha$ vanishes); by the way, an additional feature in this case is the fact that the parabolic system \cref{parab_syst} is nothing but the (formal) gradient of energy functional \cref{form_en} (this does not hold for hyperbolic system \cref{hyp_syst}).

 A striking feature of both systems \cref{hyp_syst,parab_syst} is the fact that a formal (Lyapunov) energy functional exists not only in the laboratory frame, but also in every frame travelling at a constant speed (see \vref{subsubsec:energy_L2_trav} and specifically equality \cref{ddt_formal_en_tf}).
-In the parabolic case, this is known for long and was in particular used by P. C. Fife and J. MacLeod tot prove global convergence towards bistable fronts and to study the global behaviour of bistable solutions in the scalar case $n=1$, \cite{FifeMcLeod_approachTravFront_1977,Fife_longTimeBistable_1979,FifeMcLeod_phasePlaneDisc_1981}.
-More recently, this property received a detailed attention from several authors \cite{Muratov_globVarStructPropagation_2004,GallayRisler_globStabBistableTW_2007,Risler_globCVTravFronts_2008, MuratovNovaga_frontPropIVariational_2008,MuratovNovaga_globExpConvTW_2012}, and it was shown that this structure is sufficient (in itself, that is without the use of the maximum principle) to prove results of global convergence towards travelling fronts.
+In the parabolic case, this is known for long and was in particular used by P. C. Fife and J. B. McLeod to prove global convergence towards bistable fronts and to study the global behaviour of bistable solutions in the scalar case $d$ equals $1$, \cite{FifeMcLeod_approachTravFront_1977,Fife_longTimeBistable_1979,FifeMcLeod_phasePlaneDisc_1981}.
+More recently, this property received a detailed attention from several authors (among which S. Heinze, C. B. Muratov, Th.
+Gallay, and the author \cite{Heinze_variationalApproachTW_2001,Muratov_globVarStructPropagation_2004,GallayRisler_globStabBistableTW_2007,Risler_globCVTravFronts_2008}), and it was shown that this structure is sufficient (in itself, that is without the use of the maximum principle) to prove results of global convergence towards travelling fronts.
 In the hyperbolic case, a similar strategy was successfully applied by Th.
-Gallay and R. Joly in the scalar case $n=1$ to prove global stability of travelling fronts for a bistable potential, \cite{GallayJoly_globStabDampedWaveBistable_2009}.
+Gallay and R. Joly in the scalar case $d$ equals $1$ to prove global stability of travelling fronts for a bistable potential \cite{GallayJoly_globStabDampedWaveBistable_2009}.
+These ideas have been applied since in different contexts, to prove either global convergence or just existence results, see for instance \cite{Chapuisat_existenceCurvedFront_2007,ChapuisatJoly_asymptProfilesTravFrontBiolEqu_2010,MuratovNovaga_frontPropIVariational_2008,MuratovNovaga_frontPropIISharpReaction_2008,MuratovNovaga_globExpConvTW_2012,AlikakosKatzourakis_heteroclinicTW_2011,AlikakosFusco_ellipticSystemsPhaseTransType_2018,Luo_globStabDampedWaveEqu_2013,BouhoursNadin_variationalApproachRDForcedSpeedDim1_2015,BouhoursGiletti_extinctSpreadClimateAllee_2016,BouhoursGiletti_spreadVanishMonStabRDEqu_2018,OliverBonafoux_heteroclinicTW1dParabSystDegenerate_2021,OliverBonafoux_TWparabAllenCahn_2021,ChenChienHuang_varApproach3PhaseTWgradSyst_2021,ChenCotiZelati_TWSolAllenCahnEqu_2022,OliverBonafouxRisler_globCVPushedTravFronts_2023}.
+Using the same strategy, a full description of the global asymptotic behaviour of every bistable solution was recently obtained for parabolic systems \cite{Risler_globalRelaxation_2016,Risler_globalBehaviour_2016}.
+Roughly speaking, such a solution must approach: \begin{itemize} \item far to the right a stacked family of fronts travelling to the right, \item far to the left a stacked family of fronts travelling to the left, \item in between a pattern made of bistable stationary solutions (possibly a singe homogeneous stable equilibrium) getting slowly away from one another. \end{itemize} The aim of this paper is to extend this result to the case of hyperbolic systems of the form \cref{hyp_syst} (\vref{thm:1}).
+This will also provide an extension of the global stability result obtained par Gallay and Joly in the scalar case $d$ equals $1$ \cite{GallayJoly_globStabDampedWaveBistable_2009}.